Health and Social Care Management and Policy - MSc

 Why study this course?

-The course is designed to meet the needs of those working in health and welfare services as practitioners, managers or administrators.
+This course, part-accredited by the Royal Society for Public Health, is designed to meet the needs of those working in health and welfare services as practitioners, managers or administrators.

 The student group is therefore multidisciplinary, and most course members combine study with full-time work.
 The course is also suitable for graduates with a research interest in the changing nature of health and social care in the new mixed economy of welfare.

 The course has recently been re-validated and re-focused.
-It now offers increased opportunities for you to combine your study of health and social policy with specialist modules in evaluation, management, social work practice, regeneration or public health.
+It now offers increased opportunities for you to combine your study of health and social policy with specialist modules in evaluation, management, social care practice, regeneration or public health.